Hollywilkerson/learn_command_line_exercises/chapter_5/readme.md

 it wouldnt list anything else.

-# Can you go to the slash temp directory?
+# Can you go to the slash tmp directory?

 Yes you can.
-You would make sure you were on the path of...

-cd ~/workspace/davinci_coders_t1_2016
- then You would type    :
+You would type

-'cd chapter_5/temp'

-and this would take you within the temp directory within the chapter_5 directory.
+cd /tmp
+This would show me the temporary Os files.

 # Can you go to the slash temp slash log directory?

-You could do this if you made sure that you made the directory log while you were in the directory "temp".
-To do this you would type the command:

-'mkdir log'
-This would create a directory called "log" within the directory "temp" which is within the directory "chapter_5".

-So in order to go to the slash temp slash log directory you would make sure your path was already on
-cd ~/workspace/davinci_coders_t1_2016
-and then you would type in
-'cd chapter_5/temp/log'
-and you would now be in the directory log   :)
+No you can not.
+It doesnt exist.